-The best anecdote that I have read (or heard-I do not recall where or from whom) giving a convincing conception of object-orientation is attributed (I think!) to Alan Kay, the inventor in the 70's of the dynabook, a precursor of the modern GUI desktop model.
+The best anecdote that I have read2 giving a convincing conception of object-orientation is attributed (I think!) to Alan Kay, the inventor in the 70's of the dynabook, a precursor of the modern GUI desktop model...

-Alledgedly, in the late 60s, when Alan Kay, then a graduate student at the University of Utah's Computer Science department-one of the best in the world in Computer Graphics research-had the opportunity to spend a summer as a programmer at the Stanford Artificial Intelligence Lab (SAIL).
+Alledgedly, in the 70's when Alan (Kay, or whoever that real or imaginary person may have been, if at all), then a graduate student at the University of Utah's Computer Science department-one of the best in the world in Computer Graphics research-had the opportunity to spend a summer as a programmer at the Stanford Artificial Intelligence Lab (SAIL).
 His task was to program a robot to navigate in a room cluttered with obstacles of various geometric shapes.
 The robot starting at some position was to move to a specified target position, but avoid any obstacle on its way with minimum deflection in its trajectory toward the target.

-Supposedly, Alan tried very hard to develop a large program for the robot to perceive, recognize, and avoid, obstacles of all shapes and orientations.
+Supposed, Alan tried very hard to develop a large program for the robot to perceive, recognize, and avoid, obstacles of all shapes and orientations...
 He failed miserably to do a good job as the task was rendered even more complex when new kinds shapes of obstacles were introduced.
 Indeed, the robot's navigation program (essentially a huge switch statement) had to be rewritten for new obstacles.
-However, upon drawing the conclusion of his failed attempt, Alan had the following epiphany: it was silly and inefficient to program the robot!
-Programming the obstacles to avoid the robot was much easier, faster, and simpler to extend with new obstacles!
+However, upon drawing the conclusion of his failed attempt, Alan had the following epiphany...
+It was silly and ineffi cient to program the robot!
+Programming the obstacles to avoid the robot was much easier, faster, and simpler to extend with new obstacles!...